SiaFoundation/siad/changelog/README.md

 - Do not use spaces or apostrophes in the filename
 - Inside the .md file use markdown description of the issue that will appear in `CHANGELOG.md`
-- Use numeric prefix if you want to position the issue
+- Optionally we can use numeric prefix if you want to position the issue

 ## Sort/position the changelog issues